Hazard Communication Standard - HAZCOM (GHS)

 You must learn to identify the hazards of chemicals that you work with and the precautions to take to work safely with that chemical before opening the container and using any chemical.

 The classification of chemical hazards and the standard format of chemical labels and safety data sheets will provide you with the details you need to follow to work safely with chemicals.
-The two groups of chemicals that can cause damage or injury if incorrectly handled during use or storage are health-hazardous chemicals and physically-hzardous chemicals.
+The two groups of chemicals that can cause damage or injury if incorrectly handled during use or storage are health-hazardous chemicals and physically-hazardous chemicals.

 Health-hazardous chemicals include those which are carcinogens, toxic or highly toxic agents, reproductive toxins, irritants, corrosives, sensitizers, hepatotoxins, nephrotoxins, neurotoxins, hematopoietic system agents and agents which damage the lungs, skin, eyes or mucous membranes.